launchchicago/launchchicagostaging.github.io/program_pathways.md

 title: Program Pathways
 ---

-When going through our program you can start without any understand of a formal programming language, and by the end, the student will have developed, submitted, and had an iOS app accepted into the App Store.
+When going through our program you can start without any understanding of a formal programming language, and by the end, you will have developed, submitted, and have an iOS app accepted into the App Store.
 Note our initial program is very iOS focused because that is where our Executive Directors skillset lies.
 However, once we solidify this program, our intent is to offer similar programs for Android, Cloud, etc.

 ---
 ### What you will earn